9 New Paint Colors and Trends in 2022

 A Fresh Paint Job Can Revamp Your Home

 A new coat of paint is a fast and relatively easy way to revamp your home.
 Adding a pop of color, new undertones or a bold and trendy pattern will make a room look totally new.
-Here are some of the freshest paint color trends to tackle in 2020.
+Just make sure to avoid these paint color mistakes when considering what color to go with for any room.
+Here are some of the freshest paint color trends to tackle in 2022.

 But doesn’t dark paint make a room look small?
 To avoid a stuffy home, Teris Pantazes, CEO and co-founder of Settle Rite Home Repairs, recommends “keeping the darker colors to rooms that have higher ceilings and natural light and keeping the ceiling white.”